 William C. Whitney - Secretary of the Navy under Grover Cleveland, he revamped New York City's transportation system.
 Also a Lawyer and business man, he bought 630 acres in Old Westbury,LI, NY for a country estate.
 South of Northern Blvd., East of Glen Cove Rd. only 10.5 acres remain.
 More on the Whitney family estate.

 is an event & entertainment production company.
 Sherri is a Long Island favorite party & event planner familiar hosting at your venue or any available gold coast location.
 Trade groups, media, corporations, bar/bat Mitzvahs, Weddings and more.
 They have hosted local organizations such as 1 in 9.
 Special non profit rates

-Like the mansions of a bygone era, Brookeville's Gold Coast Chardonnay is no longer being produced.
-Old Brookeville's Banfi Vinters are now exclusively importing and no longer producing the Gold Coast Reserve edition of Old Brookville Vineyards..
+Like the mansions of a bygone era, Brookville's Gold Coast Chardonnay is no longer being produced.
+Old Brookville's Banfi Vinters are now exclusively importing and no longer producing the Gold Coast Reserve edition of Old Brookville Vineyards..
 Now:

-The good news is the Gold Coast area farm has been bought by Nassau Countyfor open space and leased to a remaining nearby farm..
+The good news is this Gold Coast area farm has been bought by Nassau County for open space and leased to a remaining nearby farm..
 Cheers!

 Visit this place on your tour of the Long Island Gold Coast.
 Then hop over to some of the nearby Gold Coast Mansions in Glen Cove.
 Rottkamp Bros Farm Mc Couns Ln, Glen Head, NY 11545 Tel: 516-671-2566

 Montauk Gilded Age Mansion